 Once you have decided what trade you want to do, head over to the order form on the left of the screen.
 As you will see from my example below, you can choose either ‘Market Order’, ‘Limit Order’ or ‘Stop Loss Order’.
 If you can’t remember what these mean, go back up to the ‘Who should use GDAX?’ part of my GDAX review!

-If you are going for a market order, all you need to do is enter the amount of coins you want to buy or sell.
-If you want to do a limit or stop loss order, then enter the amount of coins you want to buy or sell and the amount you want the order to be executed at.
+If you are going for a market order, all you need to do is enter the number of coins you want to buy or sell.
+If you want to do a limit or stop loss order, then enter the number of coins you want to buy or sell and the amount you want the order to be executed at.

 As you can see from the above example, I have done a limit order.
 I have specified that I want to buy 1 BTC when the price goes down to 5,000 EUR.
 Once I click on Place Buy Order, my trade will only be executed when the price of BTC goes down to 5,000 EUR!